carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <li>You can change this while the game is running, but it will require re-calibrating in Rock Band 3’s system settings.</li>
 </ul>
 </li>
-<li><strong>Change “Audio Out” to “XAudio2”</strong> - While <strong>most users should stay on Cubeb</strong>, a couple of people have experienced better performance with XAudio2.
-Your mileage may vary.</li>
+<li><strong>Change “Audio Out” to “XAudio2” in extremely rare circumstances</strong> - <strong>Most users should stay on Cubeb</strong>, a few users have experienced better performance with XAudio2.
+Only do this if you absolutely need to!</li>
 </ul>
 </li>
 <li>